 Blogging Explained (Part 1)

-Early individual blogs such as Justin’s Links offered a personal perspectives on life or, as is the case with Drudge Report, political commentary and came into being in the mid ’90s, along with the proliferation of web browsers and websites.
+Early individual blogs such as Justin’s Links offered personal perspectives on life or, as is the case with Drudge Report, political commentary and came into being in the mid-’90s, along with the proliferation of web browsers and websites.